Dr. Shasha Oosthuizen, C. Psych. (Supervised Practice)

-I completed my PhD in Clinical and Counselling Psychology at the University of Toronto.
-At the Centre for Interpersonal Relationships, under the supervision of Dr. Lila Hakim, C. Psych., I provide therapy for adults with a wide range of concerns.
-I welcome people from all walks of life, regardless of age, ethnicity, gender, sexual orientation, or spiritual beliefs.
-I believe in providing all my clients with a nonjudgmental, compassionate, and authentic space.
+I am a psychologist with a PhD in Clinical and Counselling Psychology from the University of Toronto.
+At the Centre for Interpersonal Relationships, I work under the supervision of Dr Dino Zuccarini, C.Psych , providing therapy for adults facing a wide range of concerns.
+I welcome individuals from all walks of life, regardless of age, ethnicity, gender, sexual orientation, or spiritual beliefs.
+My practice is grounded in creating a nonjudgmental, compassionate, and authentic space where clients feel safe, respected, and empowered to explore their experiences and pursue meaningful change.

 During our initial sessions, I’ll ask you about your current life challenges and therapy goals.
 Next, I’ll ask you to complete self-report questionnaires and invite you to share your life history.
 This will help us understand what is causing and maintaining your difficulties.
-It will also allow me to systemically plan treatment and select interventions that address your presenting concerns, unique needs, and treatment goals.
+It will also allow me to plan treatment and select interventions systemically that address your presenting concerns, unique needs, and treatment goals.

+In my previous clinical positions, I have trained in various settings, including hospitals, universities, and private practice.
+Specifically, I completed my PhD residency, practicum placement at the CFIR, and additional practicum placements at an outpatient unit at Toronto General Hospital and the University of Waterloo’s Health Services.
+I have worked in private practice in Barrie and Aurora for numerous years under the supervision of registered psychologists.
+I collectively provided individual, couples and group therapy.
+I also conducted assessments for a wide range of mental health difficulties (e.g., anxiety, depression, eating, post-traumatic stress, and personality disorders).
 In addition to my clinical work experience, I have had various research, teaching, and supervision responsibilities.
 Specifically, I have published a peer-reviewed manuscript on Eating Disorders.
 For my PhD dissertation, I investigated how people can manage personal and occupational stress proactively and adaptively via self-care.
 I have presented my findings at a national research conference.
-I have coached graduate students in various cognitive behavioural therapy (CBT) certification courses and supervised PhD and Master ‘s-level students in Clinical and/or Counselling Psychology.
+I have coached graduate students in various cognitive behavioural therapy (CBT) certification courses and supervised PhD and Master’ s level students in Clinical and Counselling Psychology.
+I am a professional member of the College of Psychologists and Behaviour Analysts of Ontario (CPBAO) and the Ontario Psychological Association (OPA).

 Treatments